simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-03-18
+<br />**Date image released:**  2024-03-19
 <br />**This image is owned by:**
-Jan Erik Vallestad
+Alan Dyer, Amazingsky.com,
+TWAN

-<br />**Title of the image:**  Comet Pons-Brooks' Swirling Coma
+<br />**Title of the image:**  A Picturesque Equinox Sunset
-<br />**Description for the image:**  A bright comet will be visible during next month's total solar eclipse.
-This very unusual coincidence occurs because Comet 12P/Pons-Brooks's return to the inner Solar System places it by chance only 25 degrees away from the Sun during Earth's April 8 total solar eclipse.
-Currently the comet is just on the edge of visibility to the unaided eye, best visible with binoculars in the early evening sky toward the constellation of the Fish (Pisces).
-Comet Pons-Brooks, though, is putting on quite a show for deep camera images even now.
-The featured image is a composite of three very specific colors, showing the comet's ever-changing ion tail in light blue, its outer coma in green, and highlights some red-glowing gas around the coma in a spiral.
-The spiral is thought to be caused by gas being expelled by the slowly rotating nucleus of the giant iceberg comet.
-Although it is always difficult to predict the future brightness of comets, Comet Pons-Brook has been particularly prone to outbursts, making it even more difficult to predict how bright it will actually be as the Moon moves in front of the Sun on April 8.
-Total Eclipse Info: 2024 Total Solar Eclipse from NASA
+<br />**Description for the image:**  What's that at the end of the road?
+The Sun.
+Many towns have roads that run east-west, and on two days each year, the Sun rises and sets right down the middle.
+Today, in some parts of the world (tomorrow in others), is one of those days: an equinox.
+Not only is this a day of equal night ("aequus"-"nox") and day time, but also a day when the sun rises precisely to the east and sets due west.
+Displayed here is a picturesque rural road in Alberta, Canada that runs approximately east-west.
+The featured image was taken during the September Equinox of 2021, but the geometry remains the same every year.
+In many cultures, this March equinox is taken to be the first day of a season, typically spring in Earth's northern hemisphere, and autumn in the south.
+Does your favorite street run east-west?
+Tonight, at sunset, you can find out with a quick glance.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/CometPonsBrook_Vallestad_2564.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/EquinoxSunset_Dyer_1701.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).